lmc297/SNPBac/README.md

 ```

 In addition to a sorted bam, each sample will have an index file, *your_sample_snpbac.bam.bai*, which may be deleted if you're not planning on manipulating the bam files any further.

+***samtools_error_log.txt or freebayes_error_log.txt***

+*1 file*

+If something goes wrong during variant calling, it will be logged here.

+***your_reference_genome_pseudochrom.fasta***

+*1 file*

+If the reference genome you supply to SNPBac contains more than one sequence (e.g. it was a draft genome made up of contigs or scaffolds), SNPBac concatenates the sequences into a pseudochromosome in the order of their appearance.
+This is the fasta file for the concatenated pseudochromosome.
+Any position coordinates given by vcf files or snp matrices output by SNPBac will refer to positions in this file.

+In addition to the actual fasta, several index files are output, depending on which pipeline you run.

 **gubbins**